 Rather than talking about your business for 15 minutes, try to get to know the people you are meeting.

-"Think of networking like dating: it's a process," says Baikowitz.
+"Think of networking like dating: it's a process," Baikowitz says.
 "Don't expect to land a major client, close a deal, or secure an investor over a cocktail party conversation.
 Invest your time and energy to get to know the people you meet, and find out how you can help them in return."

 6. Keep the Conversation Going